imhotep-project/imhotep/TOOLS/README.md

 ---
 *  __[CDFTOOLS](https://github.com/meom-group/CDFTOOLS)__: you might want to install the CDFTOOLS on Jean Zay to easily apply some post-processing to the original simulation outputs,
 * From Stephanie: Quick check of the variability in Surface Salinity  between the IMHOTEP runs GAI and GAIa  [[slides]]() [[notebook]](https://nbviewer.jupyter.org/github/stephanieleroux/Project-IMHOTEP/blob/main/TOOLS/NOTEBOOKS/2021-09-16_SLX_JZ_IMHOTEP_SSS_compEXP_shared.ipynb).
-* From Jean-Marc: some scripts/tools to look at surface salinity data [here](https://github.com/molines/IMHOTEP/tree/master/TOOLS),
+* From Jean-Marc: Quick look at surface salinity data and comparison between experiments [[scripts]](https://github.com/molines/IMHOTEP/tree/master/TOOLS),
 * ...